 Jitesh Bisht, CEO of HiHi, an Indian app launched last year, says there has been a strong response to the app, which aims to “build a thriving community of young, energetic and dynamic users engaging with each other on a safe, secure and clutter-free platform.”

-A restaurant in New Delhi in April: India’s pandemic-related lockdowns, which have encouraged a widespread transition to an increasingly online life, have provided a tailwind for the industry.
+A restaurant in New Delhi in April: India’s pandemic-related lockdowns.
+Which have encouraged a widespread transition to increasingly online life, have provided a tailwind for the industry.
 (Getty Images)

-Unlike matrimonial sites, dating platforms follow a more liberal approach to relationships based on users’ shared values and lifestyles rather than religion, caste or community.
-This resonates better with the young who have shed some of their reserve with increased travel and exposure to Western culture though TV shows and internet streaming platforms.
+Unlike matrimonial sites, dating platforms follow a more liberal approach to relationships based on users’ shared values and lifestyles rather than religion, caste, or community.
+This resonates better with the young who have shed some of their reserves with increased travel and exposure to Western culture through TV shows and internet streaming platforms.

 “Indian society is in a churn,” says Delhi-based sociologist Bhavna Kapoor.
 “Rising education and financial independence among the youth, especially women, are making online dating more popular.
 The young are dropping their inhibitions to look for like-minded companions, a dramatic shift from the time [when] arranged marriages were the only way to tie the knot.
 Also the youth these days are far busier [and so do not have time] to cultivate a large social circle or to find dates offline.”

 Relatively Conservative Indian Market – Dating Apps Revolutionize Romance

 Despite the sweeping winds of change, savvy app founders are customizing products to the needs of the relatively conservative Indian market.
 “We realize that India is culturally different and diverse, and what matters to the Indian singleton might not matter to someone in the West,” says Anukool Kumar, marketing director of OkCupid.